 Mr Lammy, who is the Labour MP for Tottenham said that the blaze was “a crime of the most horrendous kind.”

-Rachel Adamson, Head of Regulatory Law at Stephensons, told the Mail Online that for an incident of this size, it would be very likely criminal charges would be considered by the relevant authorities.
+Rachel Adamson, told the Mail Online that for an incident of this size, it would be very likely criminal charges would be considered by the relevant authorities.

 'Corporate manslaughter charges are often quite difficult to prove as they relate to the controlling mind of the business.